castacks/xplane_ros/README.md

 # Running xplane_ros
+**Pre-requisites**
+Run the XPlane simulator and choose the Butler runway (KBTP).
+Start the flight.
+Once the aircraft has been spawned on the runway, run the follwoing commands.

 The `default.launch` provides the bare-minimum structure in order to interface with XPlane.
 The `xplane_ros_wrapper` node will provide the odometry data from XPlane and it will listen to Xplane commands from the user application on the topic `/xplane/my_control` and then send them to XPlane.
 ```shell script
 roslaunch xplane_ros default.launch